 More and more financial institutions are accepting and legitimizing it and with the news that Polish authorities funded anti-crypto campaigns coming to light, it is evident there is a noticeable fear of its potential to put an end to bank monopolies.

-And as much as monetary authorities make it sound like they are out to protect the public’s interests, this is probably unlikely the genuine cause of their concerns.
+And as much as monetary authorities make it sound as though they are out to protect the public’s interests, this is probably unlikely the genuine cause of their concerns.

 Ethereum founder, Vitalik Buterin, played the safe card by recently warning that Cryptocurrencies can drop to a zero value and must not be used as an investment vehicle – and rightfully so!
 Each Crypto has a distinguishing function other than a being a commodity on an exchange.

-And though it is too volatile and way too expensive to be used as a global legal tendency it can still be broken down into increments and used to purchase other cryptocurrencies Like Ripple (which is bank-backed and likely to become widely accepted).
+And though it is too volatile and way too expensive to be used as a global legal tendency it can still be broken down into increments and used to purchase other cryptocurrencies such as one called Ripple (which is bank-backed and likely to become widely accepted).

 In the world of cryptocurrencies, Bitcoin would then be the standard – like gold.

-Bitcoin will probably have another rampant rally and then settle eventually at a price just around or under $10 000 (or even much higher due to the forces of demand and supply) It will nevertheless eventually settle at a price that would make it a standard as all 21 million of it is mined.
+Bitcoin will probably have another rampant rally and then settle eventually at a price just around or under $10 000 (or even much higher due to the forces of demand and supply) It will nevertheless eventually settle at a price that would make it stable and a standard after all 21 million of it has been mined.